 Many young men have passed through Batavia over the years with dreams of making it to the major leagues -- Cito Gaston, Doc Ellis, Manny Sanguillen, Chase Utley, Ryan Howard -- all had solid careers.

-But none of these players -- nor those who never made it -- were quite like Cooper Thomas.
+But none of these players -- nor those who never made it -- were quite like Cooper Thomson.

 His dream is to keep the grass green, the foul lines straight and infield dirt as smooth as the felt on a pool table.

 That was the easy part.
-Getting Thomas through the visa process took some time, which is why he's only arriving in Batavia this week.
+Getting Thomson through the visa process took some time, which is why he's only arriving in Batavia this week.

 Now his goal, to turn the field at Dwyer Stadium into the best field in the New York Penn League.
 He'll have help from Joe Mogavero, who has been taking care of the field during the first half of the season.

 "Aesthetically, you want it to be as good as you can for the fans but more for the players and the teams," Thomson said.
 "It’s more playability and keeping the field consistent so they know exactly how the field is going to play day in and day out."

 One of the issues with the field that Chase mentioned during the off-season was the high lip of grass around the infield, the batter's area, and the pitcher's mound.